microsoft/dicom-server/docs/quickstarts/deploy-via-docker.md

 You can easily run and debug the Medical Imaging Server for DICOM right from Visual Studio with all of the necessary dependencies.
 Simply open up the solution file *Microsoft.Health.Dicom.sln* in Visual Studio 2019 (or later) and run the "docker-compose" project.
 This should build each of the images and run the containers locally without any additional action.

-Once it's ready, a web page should open automatically for the URL `https://localhost:63839` where you can communicate with the Medical Imaging Server for DICOM.
+Once it's ready, a web page should open automatically for the URL `https://localhost:8080` where you can communicate with the Medical Imaging Server for DICOM.

 ## Docker Compose

 ### Prerequisites

 To deploy the Medical Imaging Server for DICOM using Docker Compose, you have to have a local version of the OSS repository along with the submodules.
-To clone the repository via the command line with the submodles, run the following command:
+To clone the repository via the command line with the submodules, run the following command:

 ```bash
 git clone --recurse-submodules https://github.com/microsoft/dicom-server.git